lazysasha/barista-service/assignment.md

 Store the order in the database, so the Barista can pick it up later.

-We are going to use the Actve Record style using Panache.
+We are going to use the Active Record style using Panache.
 You can also use the Panache Repository (but that will not be explained here).

 - The `OrderEntity` class must extend the `PanacheEntity` class and be a JPA entity.
 - Add the fields from the `Order` to  the `OrderEntity`.